Site undergoing reconstruction: Please navigate to the other sections from the home page.

 Barking

 Dogs can frighten visitors by their barking.
-Try taking the dog outside on a lead and introducing him to the visitor with no jumping up, before going back in, with the visitor.
-You can also control this by working hard on 'sit' and 'stay' commands so the dog will obey these even if there is an exciting visitor that he wants to jump on.
-If all else fails, and the visitor is very nervous and the dog wild, just shut the dog out of the room with a chew toy, then work on his manners later, with a dog-friendly visitor.
+The goal is to have him calm before you open the door and let the visitor in.
+It may help to take the dog outside on a lead and introduce him to the visitor with no jumping up, before going back in with the visitor.
+You can also increase control by working hard on 'sit' and 'stay' commands so the dog will obey these even if there is an exciting visitor that he wants to jump on.
+If all else fails, the visitor is very nervous and the dog wild, just shut the dog out of the room with a chew toy, then work on his manners later, with a dog-friendly visitor.

-Dogs are more likely to bark at passers-by, joggers, bicycles, and other stimuli if they aren't used to them.
-Try taking your dog to somewhere where there are so many of these stimuli he can't possibly bark at them all, and reward him for being quiet.
+Dogs are more likely to bark at passers-by, joggers, bicycles, and other stimuli on walks if they aren't used to them, or have been allowed to develop bad habits.
+Pups and young dogs benefit from training sessions with friends walking past in different outfits, or pushing bikes, riding bikes quite near, then closer, while you get the dog to focus on you.
+Gradually build up his ability to focus on you rather than on the passer by or the bike.
+The same applies to joggers.
+Dogs often bark more at a single jogger than at many people involved in sports events, and it may help to take your dog to somewhere where there are so many things happening, he can't possibly bark at them all, rewarding him for paying attention to you.
 Informal sports events, and squares in towns with a bench where you can sit with your dog are good places for teaching him to sit quietly.
+Friends with well-behaved older dogs can be very good allies on walks, because young dogs will often

 Begging